humancomputerintegration/thermalrouter/README.md

 To install this plugin, you must have Autodesk Fusion360 installed with add-ins enabled along with Python3.
 Navigate to Fusion's add-in folder (e.g., C:\Users\...\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\AddIns) and drag and drop our "thermalrouter" folder.
 When you launch Fusion360, navigate to "Utilities --> Add-ins --> My Add-ins" and run "thermalrouter" to launch the tool.

+To add the materials used in our paper to your material library (e.g., ICE9 Nylon), please add our library "Thermal Router Material Library.adsklib" by navigating to "Modify --> Manage Materials" to bring up the Material Browser.
+Now, you can open the library as an existing library.
+Note: sometimes this must be repeated on startup of Fusion360.

 ## Contact and reporting bugs

 This tool was developed as a research prototype -- as such, there are scenarios in which bugs arise.
 Please reach out to Alex [alexmazursky@uchicago.edu](alexmazursky@uchicago.edu) and he'll do his best to help!